450 pages | 1 Color Illus. | 10 B/W Illus.

 27. Language for Specific Purposes and translation - Stefanos Vlachopoulos

-Routledge Handbooks in Translation and Interpreting Studies provide comprehensive overviews of the key topics in translation and interpreting studies.
+Routledge Handbooks in Translation and Interpreting Studies provide comprehensive overviews of key topics and subdisciplines within the field, or cover areas which intersect with translation and interpreting studies.
 All entries for the handbooks are specially commissioned and written by leading scholars in the field.
 Clear, accessible and carefully edited, Routledge Handbooks in Translation and Interpreting Studies are the ideal resource for both advanced undergraduates and postgraduate students.